 Yet, those incredible and unimaginable blessings God has for us are found in Jesus and experienced throughout a life that is often not so wonderful and only realized fully in the age to come.
 So, we need a bit of John Goldingay’s realism to ground us in the place we find ourselves now, today, within the Story of God.

 2015 was a very good year for my family and me.
 Personally?
-This was the year I was blessed to taste in some measure the fruit from years of blood, sweat, and tears.
-What an unexpected grace gift from a Father, Who has the option to show or hide the ways we’ve touched the lives of others.
+This was the year I was blessed to taste, in some measure, the fruit from years of blood, sweat, and tears.
+What an unexpected grace-gift from a Father, Who has the option to show or hide the ways we’ve touched the lives of others and they have touched ours.
 It’s up to Him to decide how to best glorify Himself and if that means we never really know if our life matters or not, well…

 What about you?
 I want to encourage you to aim high in your new year resolution(s).
-You may be feeling like John Goldingay: you see very little purpose in your day-to-day day routine but your heart’s desire to be faithful.
-Or, like Jeremiah, everything around you may be crumbling and it seems like the Lord has given you the task of pointing that out to others: they think you’re a downer.
-Or, heaven forbid, you’ve found yourself in George Bailey’s shoes and wonder if you’re worth more dead than alive — you may think those around you would be better off if you’d never been born.
+You may be feeling like John Goldingay: you see very little purpose in your day-to-day day routine but your heart’s desire is to be faithful.
+Or, like Jeremiah, everything around you may be crumbling and it seems as if the Lord has given you the task of pointing that out to others: they think you’re a downer.
+Or, heaven forbid, you are in George Bailey’s shoes and wonder if you’re worth more dead than alive — you may think those around you would be better off if you’d never been born.

-If that is where you are at the close of 2015, I want to remind you of these words from the prophet Jeremiah, himself.
-I hear Christians flippantly reciting this verse all the time when someone in their circle is trying to decide between one good option and a better one, this opportunity or that one.
+If that is where you are at the close of 2015, I want to remind you of these words from the prophet Jeremiah, himself — a verse I hear Christians reactively reciting whenever someone in their circle is trying to decide between one good option and a better one — this opportunity or that one.
 That would be a misapplication of this ancient promise to God’s people in a time of severe distress when they had only one choice before them: live in exile in Babylon.
-This is God’s word to the troubled, the desperate, the one whose entire universe has just collapsed, and those with no options available:
+This is God’s word to the troubled, the desperate, the one whose entire universe has just collapsed, with no options available:

 For I know the plans I have for you, declares the LORD, plans for welfare and not for evil, to give you a future and a hope.
 (Jeremiah 29:11 ESV)